Beltre, Helton, Leyland, Mauer inducted into Baseball Hall of Fame - UPI.com

 "And please bear with me," Beltré, who speaks excellent English joked.
 "My English is getting worse every day.
 So I'm going to butcher some names and pronounce some words, so please have fun with it."

-Beltré said it was an honor to be on the podium with "so much talent behind me," he said of his fellow Hall of Famers assembled on the dais behind the podium.
+Beltré said it was an honor to be on the podium with "so much talent behind me," he said of his fellow Hall of Famers assembled on the dais.

 "My path to Cooperstown has been shaped by the people who spent time teaching me every step of the way," he said.
 "With their help, I continued to learn and improve to make my way here."